Looker Studio (Google Data Studio) Reports: The Ultimate Guide for Agencies and Marketers

 You have the options to give people either View or Edit access.

-The Audience Overview is one of the first report templates you see when you log land on the Google Data Studio template gallery.
+The Audience Overview is one of the first report templates you see when you log land on the Looker Studio template gallery.

 An audience is defined by Google Analytics as "users you group together based on any combination of attributes that is meaningful to your business".